XiaoqZhang/mofgraph2vec/README.md

 - Navigate to the folder `experiments/`.
 - Run the model by `$ python train.py`.
 The first time of featurization may take some time.

-### Load the model
+### Load the pre-trained models

-- The pre-trained model for ARC-MOF and QMOF databases are provided in `data/pretrained_models`
+- The pre-trained models for ARC-MOF and QMOF databases are attached in Releases.

 ### Similarity analysis

-- Examples are given in `dev/example.ipynb`
+- Examples are given in `dev/example.ipynb`.

 ## Configuration parameters
 You can easily tune the model parameters in `conf` folder.